-If it is decided to undertake Stage 2 of the assessment requires the fostering service to obtain the information about the applicant in relation to the following areas:
+If it is decided to undertake Stage 2 of the assessment, regulation 26(2) requires the fostering service to obtain the information about the applicant set out in Part 2 of Schedule 3:

-Details of personality and life experiences.
+- Details of personality and life experiences. - Religious persuasion and capacity to care for a child from any particular religious persuasion.

-- Religious persuasion and capacity to care for a child from any particular religious persuasion. - Racial origin, cultural and linguistic background and capacity to care for a child from any particular racial origin or cultural or religious background. - Past and present employment or occupation, standard of living, leisure activities and interests. - Previous experience (if any) of caring for their own and other children. - Skills, competence and potential relevance to their capacity to care effectively for a child placed with them.
+- Racial origin, cultural and linguistic background and capacity to care for a child from any particular racial origin or cultural or religious background. - Past and present employment or occupation, standard of living, leisure activities and interests. - Previous experience (if any) of caring for their own and other children. - Skills, competence and potential relevance to their capacity to care effectively for a child placed with them.

-A qualified and experienced social worker will carry out the assessment by visiting the applicant(s)' home and meet with all members of the family and collate information about the applicant(s)' experience and skills.
-The information from the social worker's visit will be collated and forms the basis of an assessment report (BAAF Form F).
+A qualified and experienced Social Worker will carry out the assessment by visiting the applicant(s)' home and meet with all members of the family and collate information about the applicant(s)' experience and skills.
+The information from the Social Worker's visit will be collated and forms the basis of an assessment report (BAAF Form F).
 This report is shared and discussed with the applicants.